 14. “What looks like multitasking is really switching back and forth between multiple tasks, which reduces productivity and increases mistakes by up to 50%.” – Susan Cain

 Multitasking is often lauded as a valuable skill, but an abundance of research suggests otherwise.
 The assertion by author Susan Cain in this quote is well backed up by science.
-For example, Stanford University is one of many institutions to find that multitasking is less productive than doing one task at a time.
+For example, Michigan State University is one of many institutions to find that multitasking is less productive than doing one task at a time.

 15. “I find that I am much more creative when I’ve actually taken care of myself.” – Arianna Huffington

 Self-care is integral to being productive.
 If you don’t look after yourself it is inevitable that your work will deteriorate and you will eventually burn out.
 Arianna Huffington, founder of HuffPost, puts it powerfully in this quote.